 Scaling of Problem Size

 Fig. 1 (c) illustrates the residual energy obtained when solving the max-cut problem with n ∈ [6, 20] nodes using each optimizer.
-Residual energy [10], calculated as
+Residual energy [10] is calculated as

 r=H(θ)-EminEmax-Emin,#(4)

 measures the closeness of the final output-state energy to the ground state energy.
 In Eq.
 (4), H(θ) is the expectation value of the Hamiltonian H at the parameter θ, Emin denotes the ground state energy, and Emax is the energy of the highest excited state.
-Consequently, the residual energy maintained a consistent level of accuracy as the number of qubits increased.
-Furthermore, CoolMomentum demonstrated a tendency to achieve lower energy compared to other optimizers, even under the aforementioned conditions.
+Consequently, the residual energy maintains a consistent level of accuracy as the number of qubits increases.
+Furthermore, CoolMomentum demonstrated a tendency to achieve lower energy than other optimizers, even under the aforementioned conditions.

 Discussion

-In this study, we solved a Max-Cut problem using VQE with CoolMomentum and confirmed that this method achieved higher accuracy compared to other optimizers.
-Additionally, the use of the T-REx method suggests that the convergence characteristics of CoolMomentum can be maintained even when using an actual QPU.
-Therefore, CoolMomentum is expected to mitigate the risk of falling into local minima in NISQ.
+In this study, we solved a Max-Cut problem using VQE with CoolMomentum and confirmed that this method achieved higher accuracy than other optimizers.
+Additionally, the use of the T-REx method suggests that the convergence characteristics of CoolMomentum can be maintained, even when using an actual QPU.
+Therefore, CoolMomentum is expected to mitigate the risk of falling into the local minima in NISQ.
 The results indicate that the combination of Langevin dynamics and simulated annealing is an efficient approach for VQE.

 References